-The Switch utilizes an AC power supply 100~240V AC, 50~60Hz.
+The DES-1252 can be used with AC power supply 100~240V AC, 50~60Hz.
 The power switch is located at the rear of the unit adjacent to the AC power connector and the system fan.

 The switch's power supply will adjust to the local power source automatically and may be turned on without having any or all LAN segment cables connected.